bodrick/awesome/README.md

 *   [microsoft/calculator](https://github.com/microsoft/calculator) - Windows Calculator: A simple yet powerful calculator that ships with Windows
 *   [nlohmann/json](https://github.com/nlohmann/json) - JSON for Modern C++
 *   [keepassxreboot/keepassxc](https://github.com/keepassxreboot/keepassxc) - KeePassXC is a cross-platform community-driven port of the Windows application “KeePass Password Safe”.
-*   [MarlinFirmware/Marlin](https://github.com/MarlinFirmware/Marlin) - Marlin is an optimized firmware for RepRap 3D printers based on the Arduino platform.
+*   [MarlinFirmware/Marlin](https://github.com/MarlinFirmware/Marlin) - Marlin is a firmware for RepRap 3D printers optimized for both 8 and 32 bit microcontrollers.
+Marlin supports all common platforms.
 Many commercial 3D printers come with Marlin installed.
 Check with your vendor if you need source code for your specific machine.
 *   [diasurgical/devilution](https://github.com/diasurgical/devilution) - Diablo devolved - magic behind the 1996 computer game
 *   [audiorouterdev/audio-router](https://github.com/audiorouterdev/audio-router) - Routes audio from programs to different audio devices.
 *   [OpenCover/opencover](https://github.com/OpenCover/opencover) - A code coverage tool for .NET 2 and above (WINDOWS OS only), support for 32 and 64 processes with both branch and sequence points